Nerwyn/service-call-tile-feature/README.md

 #### Value

-Use `VALUE` to interpolate whatever is set in `value_attribute`, whether it is an entity's state or attribute.
+Use `VALUE` to interpolate whatever is set in `value_attribute`, whether it is an entity's state (default) or attribute.

 ```yaml
 type: custom:service-call